pingcap/docs/br/pitr-usage.md

 ## Determine the backup policy

-To achieve the requirements of minimum data loss, quick recovery, and business audits, you can set the backup policy as follows:
+To meet the requirements of minimum data loss, quick recovery, and business audits within a month, you can set the backup policy as follows:

 - Run the log backup to continuously back up the data change in the database.
 - Run a snapshot backup at 00:00 every two days.